AndreiMaga/GDM3-Login-Background-Changer/README.md

  The variables you need to change are `backgroundString` and `gst`.

 **`x.svg` was not found.**\
-I can't do anything about that, my solution is to make your own svg file with the name specified that it dosen't exist and paste it in shell-theme/theme folder.\
+I can't do anything about that, my solution was to make my own svg file with the same name and put it in shell-theme/theme folder.\
 And while inside shell-theme/theme manually running:

     glib-compile-resources gnome-shell-theme.gresource.xml